patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

 6. Click **Create**.

-7. Once the team is created select the team you created from the *Teams* list.
+7. Select the team that you created from the *Teams* list.

 8. Navigate to the *Resources* tab.

-9. Click **Add resources**
+9. Click **Add resources**.

-10. From the list of namespaces select *ldap-lab*
+10. From the list of namespaces, select *ldap-lab*.

   ![Resources](images/ldap/resources.jpg)